matplotlib was written by John Hunter and is now developed and

 support for imshow, and provided many examples.
 He also wrote the

-platforms on svn commits.
+matplotlib across platforms on svn commits.

 - Charles Twardy